HearIT/plugin-sample/README.md

 # Build instructions

 ## Pre-requisites
-  a.
-Maven must be installed and configured
+* Maven must be installed and configured
-  b.
-Java 7 must be installed
+* Java 7 must be installed
-  c.
-Android Studio 1.0 or newer
+* Android Studio 1.0 or newer
-  d.
-Android SDK version 21
+* Android SDK version 21
-  e.
-Android NDK (it is recommended revision 9d or newer)
+* Android NDK (it is recommended revision 9d or newer)

 ## Build project
 *Note: the following set of instructions are targeted to Unix based systems.
 To execute them in Windows, use `gradlew` instead of `./gradlew`*